functionalscript/nanvm/notes/djs-article.md

 (in contrast to code executed ‘at load time’).

-Our reference implementation of Data JS transforms JavaScript code into bytecode arrays, some of which execute on the fly ‘at load time.’
+Our reference implementation of Data JS transforms JavaScript code into bytecode arrays, some of which get executed on the fly ‘at load time.’
 However, unrestricted computations may pose security risks and lead to unbounded CPU and/or memory consumption.
-Data JS mitigates this by a strict isolation of the execution context, plus via enforcing adjustable quotas, aborting data loading sessions that exceed these quotas — similar to how a C++ or Rust compiler panics when compile-time calculations exceed built-in restrictions.
+Data JS mitigates this by isolating the execution context completely, plus via enforcing adjustable quotas, aborting data loading sessions that exceed these quotas — similar to how a C++ or Rust compiler panics when compile-time calculations exceed built-in restrictions.